mathiasvr/betaflight-deciphered/README.md

 - Default: `330`
 - Allowed: `200` - `400`

+TODO: Voltage (in 10 mV steps) measured across your camera's floating OSD and GND pins, usually 3V3.

 ## `camera_control_key_delay`
 - Default: `180`
 - Allowed: `100` - `500`

+TODO: The duration of each key press (in ms presence at the camera_control pin, after consulting with RunCam it was set to 180 ms to accommodate most cameras, while some of them accept as low as 125 ms.

 ## `camera_control_internal_resistance`
 - Default: `470`
 - Allowed: `10` - `1000`

+TODO: The internal resistance (in 100 Ohm steps) of your camera, most HS1177 derivatives have 47 kΩ, but that's not guaranteed.
+You'll have to derive this value for your camera in case the default one doesn't work.

 ## `camera_control_button_resistance`
 - Default: `450,270,150,68,0`